mesolitica/malaya/docs/README.rst

    Use Character LSTM Seq2Seq with attention state-of-art to do Bahasa stemming.
 -  **Subjectivity Analysis**

-   From fine-tuning BERT, Attention-Recurrent model, and Self-Attention to build deep subjectivity analysis models.
+   From transfer-learning BERT-Bahasa, XLNET-Bahasa and ALBERT-Bahasa to build deep subjectivity analysis models.
 -  **Similarity**

-   Use deep Encoder, Doc2Vec and BERT to build deep semantic similarity models.
+   Use deep Encoder, Doc2Vec, BERT, XLNET and ALBERT to build deep semantic similarity models.
 -  **Summarization**

-   Using BERT, XLNET, skip-thought, LDA, LSA and Doc2Vec to give precise unsupervised summarization, and TextRank as scoring algorithm.
+   Using BERT, XLNET, ALBERT, skip-thought, LDA, LSA and Doc2Vec to give precise unsupervised summarization, and TextRank as scoring algorithm.
 -  **Topic Modelling**

    Provide Attention, LDA2Vec, LDA, NMF and LSA interface for easy topic modelling with topics visualization.
 -  **Toxicity Analysis**

-   From fine-tuning BERT, Attention-Recurrent model, Self-Attention to build deep toxicity analysis models.
+   From transfer-learning BERT-Bahasa, XLNET-Bahasa and ALBERT-Bahasa to build deep toxicity analysis models.
 -  **Word2Vec**

    Provide pretrained bahasa wikipedia and bahasa news Word2Vec, with easy interface and visualization.
--  **BERT and XLNET**
+-  **Transformer**

-   Provide easy interface to load BERT and XLNET Bahasa.
+   Provide easy interface to load BERT-Bahasa, XLNET-Bahasa and ALBERT-Bahasa.

 References